 - for the production of MARC records;

-- author information processed for the creation, management and preservation of archived articles;
+- author information processed for the creation, management and preservation of archived content;

-- to allow academics to track, verify and showcase their peer review and editorial contributions across the world’s academic journals;
+- to allow academics to track, verify and showcase their peer review and editorial contributions across the world’s academic content;

 - hosting providers for the secure storage and transmission of your personal information;